-Invitation to the art community to submit images or handwritten letters to be included in a printed publication launched later this year.
-THE SUBMISSION WINDOW IS FROM 1ST JUNE — 1ST SEPTEMBER 2018.
+Invitation to the art community to submit images and handwritten letters to be included in a printed publication launched later this year.
+DEADLINE FOR OPEN SUBMISSIONS HAS PASSED.

 The authors of selected images and letters will be randomly listed on the cover of the publication but not alongside their submissions.

 Before you submit keep in mind:

 1. Take time to critically reflect on your selected images and handwritten letters.

 2. Submit high resolution images and high-quality-scanned handwritten letters.

 3. Keep in mind that publication will most likely be in black and white, although colour elements may be added.
 Best advice: Think black and white with the possibility of colour.
 If your image can't survive without colour then we'll figure something out together.